elphinhote/Portfolio-1/README.md

 ## Description

-The updated portfolio, contains assignments and a project to update my responsive portfolio.
+The updated portfolio, contains assignments and a project to update a responsive portfolio.

 Preview